 LoRa is used by several telecomproviders.
 In a sense it’s a type of network such as, for instance, a 3G network, built for communications between several Internet of Things devices and with data gathering systems, whereby data transmissions typically need to happen now and then.

-With LoRa and LoRaWAN, the key players want to provide an offering for companies that are seeking to deploy Internet of Things applications fast in areas where large distances are involved, yet low capacity is needed, for instance in a smart city or a logistics digital transformation project (more use cases below).
+With LoRa and LoRaWAN, the key players wanted and want to provide an offering for companies that are seeking to deploy Internet of Things applications fast in areas where large distances are involved, yet low capacity is needed, for instance in a smart city or a logistics digital transformation project (more use cases below).
 In other words: it’s not what you will use in, for instance a context of connected cars where more network capacity is needed or in the context of oil and gas IoT applications, to name a few.

 Because of the low frequency and the specifications of LoRa as we mentioned them before, it is also low power which makes it suitable for connected devices with small batteries.